 Community Features/Requirements: Faculty-in-Residence and common classes

-Eligibility and How to Apply: Students must be accepted to the Blount program.
-There is a separate application for this community.
+Eligibility: Students must be accepted to the Blount program.

-The Blount Scholars Program provides students with a specialized Living-Learning environment.
+Description: The Blount Scholars Program provides students with a specialized Living-Learning environment.
 Located in Blount Hall, built specifically for this community, scholars reside within a building containing classrooms, fellow Blount program members, and a Faculty-in-Residence.
-For more information call Murrie Dixon at 205-348-1706 or email at murrie.j.dixon@ua.edu.

 BRIDGE